utah-cs3550-fa24/assignments/hw5.md

 Basically, the grade for a student is computed by considering each assignment in turn and looking at the student's submission for that assignment.
-The student's submission could have one of four statuses:
+The student's submission could be in one of four states:

 - Submitted and graded
 - Submitted but not yet graded